Here’s what you can find in the Treatise

 Learning Cost:

 The user may add their Toughness score to the dice result of a Block test made to block.
+Using this technique costs 1 Kismet.

 Improvised shield adept